-https://youtu.be/cgRhnwl5y4l
+https://open.byu.edu/-LLFR

 The technical term for saying you're saying something is metadiscourse.
-You can use metadiscourse occasionally to draw special attention to your most important points, but that means a few times per paper, not per paragraph.
+Some types of metadiscourse are helpful like using transition words and phrases to smooth out your writing.
+However, metadiscourse can easily become a false start when it's redundant or used as a filler.
 These sentences are easy to revise-just chop off the beginning: